Cupolas of Capitalism

 (Old & New State Capitols)

-Old State Capitol at 400 S. Monroe St. (at Apalachee Pkwy.) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model of both old and new capitols from Google 3D warehouse.
+Old State Capitol at 400 S. Monroe St. (at Apalachee Pkwy.) / bird's eye view rotated to show front from MS Bing; street and 3D view from Google Maps; and 3D model of both old and new capitols from 3D Warehouse.

 1839-1845, Old State Capitol designed and built (central core only) with small dome and cupola / Carry Butt.